frcode/python-ibmdb-wiki/APIs.md

 the actual width of the column for a variable-length data type.

 **Parameters**

-stmt
-Specifies a statement resource containing a result set. column
+* stmt - Specifies an IBM_DBStatement containing a result set.
-Specifies the column in the result set.
-This can either be an integer

-representing the 0-indexed position of the column, or a string containing the name of the column.
+* column - Specifies the column in the result set.
+This can either be an integer representing the 0-indexed position of the column or a string containing the name of the column.

 **Return Values**

-Returns an integer containing the width of the specified character or binary data type column in a result set.
-If the specified column does not exist in the result set, ibm_db.field_width() returns `False`.
+Returns an integer containing the width of the specified character or binary column; or `False` if the column does not exist.

 ### ibm_db.foreign_keys ###
-`resource ibm_db.foreign_keys ( IBM_DBConnection connection, string qualifier, string schema, string table-name )`
+`IBM_DBStatement ibm_db.foreign_keys ( IBM_DBConnection connection, string qualifier, string schema, string table-name )`

 **Description**